alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 ### Outcomes

-The platform’s high quality and feature set had an unexpected benefit: developer teams can run hundreds of services without any deep SRE engagement.
+The platform's high quality and feature set had an unexpected benefit: developer teams can run hundreds of services without any deep SRE engagement.

 The common platform also changed the SRE-developer relationship.
 As a result, tiered SRE engagement is becoming common at Google.